 A qualified skin doctor – a dermatologist – is the first port of call when you want to buy acne pills.
+It is essential to visit your dermatologist in diagnosing the cause of the problem so that proper acne medication will be prescribed.
 However, you should still have some idea of what sort of acne medication is on offer and what sort of effect certain treatments will have.

 Over the counter medication are usually milder and do not contain acne antibiotics and other chemicals to get rid of bacteria; whereas prescription acne medication will give you that little extra to remove more severe forms of this skin condition.